anjubimal/Challenge9/README.md

   * [Tests](#Tests)
   * [Questions](#Questions)
   ## Installation Guide
-  * run npm init and then npm install
+  * run npm init command in terminal.
+Next, run npm install
   ## Usage
   * open terminal in file and run node index command.
-Answer prompts to produce readme.
+Answer prompts and readme will be generated in README.md file.
   ## License
   https://opensource.org/licenses/MIT
   ## Contributers
   * no contributors
   ## Tests
   * no tests for this project
   ## Questions